yining1023/p5ble-website/docs/examples-quickstart.md

 sidebar_label: Quick Start
 ---

+<h1 style="color:red">This website is NOT up-to-date, it has been moved to [https://itpnyu.github.io/p5ble-website](https://itpnyu.github.io/p5ble-website)</h1>

 Here you will find a collection of interactive examples using p5ble.js.

 You can find the source for all of the examples at the [p5-ble-examples](https://github.com/yining1023/p5-ble-examples) repository.